Hub Protect is an optional service offering cloud backup and ongoing warranty for the subscribed hub(s).

 Z-Wave migration is supported to and from any hub model using internal radios, as long as it is the same or newer model as the hub being migrated from.
 This includes migration from:

 If you are migrating from a model C-5 hub and plan to migrate Z-Wave, you should perform a Z-Wave Repair before uploading the cloud backup that will be used to migrate.

-Zigbee migration is supported to model C-8 only but can be migrated from any older hub model using the internal radio for Zigbee (including all model C-7 hubs and any C-5 hub not using an external Zigbee radio).
+Zigbee migration is supported to model C-8 or C-8 Pro only but can be migrated from any hub model that uses internal radio for Zigbee (including all model C-7 hubs and any C-5 hub not using an external Zigbee radio).
 If restoring a backup to a model C-7 or older, where Zigbee restoration is not supported (or if you chose not to automatically migrate Zigbee), your devices will remain in the Devices list and can be re-added without needing to manually swap old and new devices with some additional work.
 This is not necessary when migrating Zigbee to and from supported models: